Acoustic scattering and field enhancement through a single aperture: Abstract

 \section{Abstract}

-We study the acoustic field enhancement through a circular hole in a hard plate of finite thickness in this work.
-We derive the boundary-integral equations corresponding to the acoustic scattering to investigate the Fabry-Perot type resonant frequencies that induce the field enhancement.
-The asymptotic expansions of Fabry-Perot type resonances with respect to the size of the hole are derived, and the quantitative analysis of the field enhancement caused by the configuration at the resonant frequencies is presented with both the enhancement order and the shapes of resonant modes characterized.
-The transmission in the nonresonant quasi-static regime is also investigated.
+This work is concerned with the acoustic field enhancement through a circular hole perforated in a rigid plate of finite thickness.
+We construct the Green's functions for the subdomains in this structure and derive the boundary-integral equations to investigate the mechanism of the scattering and field enhancement.
+The asymptotic expansions of Fabry-Perot type resonances with respect to the size of the aperture are presented, and the quantitative analysis of the field enhancement at resonant frequencies is carried out with both the enhancement order and shapes of the resonant modes characterized.
+We also investigate the transmission in the nonresonant quasi-static regime, which suggests that the velocity field is enhanced due the the fast transition of pressure field across the aperture.

 { {\bf Keywords}: acoustic field enhancement, subwavelength structures, Fabry-Perot resonance, Helmholtz equation, }\\ { asymptotic analysis}

 { {\bf Mathematics Subject Classification(MSC2000)}: 35C20, 35J05, 35P30, 78A45}